 What is Fogging Disinfecting?

 Chemical fogging disinfection is the process in which a disinfecting aerosol is introduced to a workspace to kill bacteria, viruses, and other illness-causing germs.
-It’s a process that will encourage chemicals onto all spaces and surfaces like tabletops and shelving, but it will also tackle hard to reach and hard to clean areas like cracks and crevices, walls, and ceilings.
+It’s a process that disperses chemicals onto all spaces and surfaces like tabletops and shelving, but it will also tackle hard-to-reach and hard-to-clean areas like cracks and crevices, walls, and ceilings.

 Disinfecting chemical fogging will also kill contaminants in the air.
 Airborne contamination might not be thought about during a regular cleaning process, but it’s something you need to think about in highly sensitive areas.

 The fogging process for decontaminating work areas has been around for a while.
 But you want to make sure you turn to someone who is using modern technology.
 Confirm they are using stainless steel nozzles, which hold up over time, and disperse the solutions safely and consistently.

 Make sure the cleaning team is using a chemical process that offers a present-day cleaning solution that involves products on the CDC N-list and is safe for use around delicate areas and electronics.
 The solution will be sprayed in a way that won’t wet down the area, but it will saturate the space and the atmosphere with a fine mist or fog.
 Give the fogger about 15-30 minutes to work depending on the size of the space.

 While the entire fogging disinfecting process will take a certain period of time depending on the size of your workspace, after the operation has been completed, you should be able to reenter the space within an hour.
 This timeline will give the solution time to do the decontaminating work and settle its way into the areas and tight spaces it needs to clean.